diegodemiranda/linear_regression_models/README.md

-# linear_regression_models
+## Linear regression models

-Repository for linear regression models implemented in machine learning.
+Collection of linear regression models implemented with different technics along with example datasets and scripts for training, evaluation, and visualization. 🤖